cosmos/sdk-tutorials/academy/3-my-own-chain/game-wager.md

 ### Prepare mocks

-Better to create some [mocks](https://en.wikipedia.org/wiki/Mock_object).
+It is better to create some [mocks](https://en.wikipedia.org/wiki/Mock_object).
 The Cosmos SDK does not offer mocks of its objects so you have to create your own.
-For that, the [`gomock`](https://github.com/golang/mock) library is a good one.
+For that, the [`gomock`](https://github.com/golang/mock) library is a good resource.
 Install it:

 <CodeGroup>